scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 6. Migrate your project: Move over files from `$REPO` to `${REPO}_cookiecutterized`.
 Omit files that are not needed anymore and manually merge files where required.

 7. Commit your changes.
-Merge the `cookiecutteriz` branch into the main branch, e.g. by making a pull request.
+Merge the `cookiecutterize` branch into the main branch, e.g. by making a pull request.

 <!-- Links -->